-This first week of the Le Puy Camino, stretches 89km from beautiful Le Puy en Velay all the way to Aumont-Aubrac, through elegant traditional French villages and rolling countryside.
-The Via Podiensis or Le Puy Way is one of the most popular Camino routes in France but its first section attracts many pilgrims for its historic heritage and natural beauty.
+The Via Podiensis or Le Puy Camino is one of the most popular Camino de Santiago routes in France and this first section attracts many pilgrims for its historic heritage, picturesque villages and natural beauty.

 In France, the Camino de Santiago is marked as a GR Route with a red and white stripe; as well as the usual scallop shell and yellow Camino markings.

 Select ‘Get a Quote’ to create your trip.
 You can walk or cycle.